 CEOs and senior leaders need to set the tone.
 These individuals should be visible and accessible; there needs to be an understanding that there’s a correlation between strategic employee communication and the achievement of organizational goals.

 You may need to communicate differently with different audiences.
 Consider surveying your employee base regularly and ask if they’re getting the information they need.

-Most people need to hear or see a message multiple times, in multiple ways, to understand it completely.
+Most people need to hear or see a message in multiple ways to understand it completely.
 Distribute your messages electronically, in writing, face-to-face, and at meetings.
 But be sure that your message is consistent across all these channels.

 5. Notify employees first.